meltwater/mlabs-http/docs/README.md

 Collect metrics with [Prometheus client].

-Call this function once with a [Prometheus Registry] instance and pass the same Registry instance to each HttpClien that should send metrics to this Registry.
+Call this function once with a [Prometheus Registry] instance and pass the same Registry instance to each HttpClient that should send metrics to this Registry.

 The list of (un-prefixed) metric names is exported as `metricNames`.